 Given the chance, cows nurture their young and form lifelong friendships with one another.
 They play games and have a wide range of emotions and personality traits.
 But most cows raised for the dairy industry are intensively confined, leaving them unable to fulfill their most basic desires, such as nursing their calves, even for a single day.
-They are treated like milk-producing machines and are genetically manipulated and pumped full of antibiotics and hormones that cause them to produce more milk.
-While cows suffer on factory farms, humans who drink their milk increase their chances of developing heart disease, diabetes, cancer, and many other ailments.
+They are treated like milk-producing machines and are genetically manipulated and may be pumped full of antibiotics and hormones in order to produce more milk.
+While cows suffer on these farms, humans who drink their milk increase their chances of developing heart disease, diabetes, cancer, and many other ailments.

 Cows Suffer on Dairy Farms

-Cows produce milk for the same reason that humans do—to nourish their young—but calves on dairy farms are taken away from their mothers when they are just 1 day old.
-They are fed milk replacers (including cattle blood) so that their mothers’ milk can be sold to humans.(1,2)
+Cows produce milk for the same reason that humans do—to nourish their young—but calves on dairy farms are taken away from their mothers when they are just 1 day old.1 They are fed milk replacers (including cattle blood) so that their mothers’ milk can be sold to humans.2

-On any given day, there are more than 9 million cows on U.S. dairy farms—about 13 million fewer than there were in 1950.
-Yet milk production has continued to increase, from 116 billion pounds of milk per year in 1950 to 185 billion pounds in 2007.(7,8) Normally, these animals would produce only enough milk to meet the needs of their calves (around 16 pounds per day), but genetic manipulation—and, in some cases, antibiotics and hormones—is used to cause each cow to produce more than 20,000 pounds of milk each year.(9,10) Cows are also fed unnatural, high-protein diets—which include dead chickens, pigs, and other animals—because their natural diet of grass would not provide the nutrients that they need to produce such massive amounts of milk.(11)
+On any given day, there are more than 9 million cows on U.S. dairy farms—about 12 million fewer than there were in 1950.8,9 Yet milk production has continued to increase, from 116 billion pounds of milk per year in 1950 to 215 billion pounds in 2017.10,11 Normally, these animals would produce only enough milk to meet the needs of their calves, but genetic manipulation—and, in some cases, antibiotics and hormones—is used to cause each cow to produce more than 22,000 pounds of milk each year.12 Cows are also fed unnatural, high-protein diets—which can include chicken feathers and fish—because their natural diet of grass would not provide the nutrients that they need to produce such massive amounts of milk.13

-Studies have shown that providing cows with cleaner housing, more space, and better diets, bedding, and care lowers their milk’s SCC as well as their incidence of mastitis.(16) A Danish study of cows subjected to automated milking systems found “acutely elevated cell counts during the first year compared with the previous year with conventional milking.
-The increase came suddenly and was synchronized with the onset of automatic milking.”(17) Instead of improving conditions in factory farms or easing cows’ production burden, the dairy industry is exploring the use of cattle who have been genetically manipulated to be resistant to mastitis.(18)
+Studies have shown that providing cows with cleaner housing, more space, and better diets, bedding, and care lowers their milk’s SCC as well as their incidence of mastitis.18 A Danish study of cows subjected to automated milking systems found “acutely elevated cell counts during the first year compared with the previous year with conventional milking.
+The increase came suddenly and was synchronized with the onset of automatic milking.”19 Instead of improving conditions in factory farms or easing cows’ production burden, the dairy industry is exploring the use of cattle who have been genetically manipulated to be resistant to mastitis.20

 The Veal Connection

 If you drink milk, you’re subsidizing the veal industry.
-While female calves are slaughtered or kept alive to produce milk, male calves are often taken away from their mothers when they are as young as 1 day old to be chained in tiny stalls for three to 18 weeks and raised for veal.(19,20) Calves raised for veal are fed a milk substitute that is designed to make them gain at least 2 pounds per day, and their diet is purposely low in iron so that their flesh stays pale as a result of anemia.(21) In addition to suffering from diarrhea, pneumonia, and lameness, calves raised for veal are terrified and desperate for their mothers.
+While female calves are slaughtered or kept alive to produce milk, male calves are often taken away from their mothers when they are as young as 1 day old to be chained in tiny stalls for three to 18 weeks and raised for veal.21,22 Calves raised for veal are fed a milk substitute that is designed to make them gain at 2 to 3 pounds per day, and their diet is purposely low in iron so that their flesh stays pale as a result of anemia.23,24 In addition to suffering from diarrhea, pneumonia, and lameness, calves raised for veal are terrified and desperate for their mothers.

 Large dairy farms have an enormously detrimental effect on the environment.
-In California, America’s top milk-producing state, manure from dairy farms has poisoned hundreds of square miles of groundwater, rivers, and streams.
-Each of the more than 1 million cows on the state’s dairy farms excretes 18 gallons of manure daily.(22,23) Overall, factory-farmed animals, including those on dairy farms, produce 1.65 billion tons of manure each year, much of which ends up in waterways and drinking water.(24) The Environmental Protection Agency reports that agricultural runoff is the primary cause of polluted lakes, streams, and rivers.
-The dairy industry is the primary source of smog-forming pollutants in California; a single cow emits more of these harmful gasses than a car does.(25)
+In California, America’s top milk-producing state, manure from dairy farms has poisoned hundreds of square miles of groundwater, rivers, and streams.25 Each of the more than 1 million cows on the state’s dairy farms excretes 18 gallons of manure daily.26,27 Overall, factory-farmed animals, including those on dairy farms, produce 1.65 billion tons of manure each year, much of which ends up in waterways and drinking water.28 The Environmental Protection Agency reports that agricultural runoff is a major cause of polluted lakes, streams, and rivers.29 The dairy industry is the primary source of smog-forming pollutants in California; a single cow emits more of these harmful gasses than a car does.30

-Two-thirds of all agricultural land in the U.S. is used to raise animals for food or to grow grain to feed them.(26) Each cow raised by the dairy industry consumes as much as 40 gallons of water per day.(27)
+Two-thirds of all agricultural land in the U.S. is used to raise animals for food or to grow grain to feed them.31 Each cow raised by the dairy industry consumes as much as 50 gallons of water per day.32

 Human Bodies Fight Cow’s Milk

-Cow’s milk is the number one cause of food allergies among infants and children, according to the American Gastroenterological Association.(29) Most people begin to produce less lactase, the enzyme that helps with the digestion of milk, when they are as young as 2 years old.
-This reduction can lead to lactose intolerance.(30) Millions of Americans are lactose intolerant, and an estimated 90 percent of Asian-Americans and 75 percent of Native- and African-Americans suffer from the condition, which can cause bloating, gas, cramps, vomiting, headaches, rashes, and asthma.(31) A U.K. study showed that people who suffered from irregular heartbeats, asthma, headaches, fatigue, and digestive problems “showed marked and often complete improvements in their health after cutting milk from their diets.”(32)
+Cow’s milk is one of the primary causes of food allergies among children.34 Most people begin to produce less lactase, the enzyme that helps with the digestion of milk, when they are as young as 2 years old.
+This reduction can lead to lactose intolerance.35 Millions of Americans are lactose intolerant, and an estimated 95 percent of Asian-Americans and 80 percent of Native- and African-Americans suffer from the condition, which can cause bloating, gas, cramps, vomiting, headaches, rashes, and asthma.36 A U.K. study showed that people who suffered from irregular heartbeats, asthma, headaches, fatigue, and digestive problems “showed marked and often complete improvements in their health after cutting milk from their diets.”37

 Calcium and Protein Myths

-Although American women consume tremendous amounts of calcium, their rates of osteoporosis are among the highest in the world.
-Conversely, Chinese people consume half as much calcium (most of it from plant sources) and have a very low incidence of the bone disease.(33) Medical studies indicate that rather than preventing the disease, milk may actually increase women’s risk of getting osteoporosis.
-A Harvard Nurses’ Study of more than 77,000 women ages 34 to 59 found that those who consumed two or more glasses of milk per day had higher risks of broken hips and arms than those who drank one glass or less per day.(34) T. Colin Campbell, professor of nutritional biochemistry at Cornell University, said, “The association between the intake of animal protein and fracture rates appears to be as strong as that between cigarette smoking and lung cancer.”(35)
+Although American women consume tremendous amounts of calcium, their rates of osteoporosis are among the highest in the world.38,39 Medical studies indicate that rather than preventing the disease, milk may actually increase women’s risk of getting osteoporosis.
+A Harvard Nurses’ Study of more than 77,000 women ages 34 to 59 found that those who consumed two or more glasses of milk per day had higher risks of broken hips and arms than those who drank one glass or less per day.40 T. Colin Campbell, professor of nutritional biochemistry at Cornell University, said, “The association between the intake of animal protein and fracture rates appears to be as strong as that between cigarette smoking and lung cancer.”41

 Humans can get all the protein that they need from nuts, seeds, yeast, grains, beans, and other legumes.
-It’s very difficult not to get enough calories from protein when you eat a healthy diet; protein deficiency (also known as “kwashiorkor”) is very rare in the U.S. and is usually only a problem for people who live in famine-stricken countries.(36) Eating too much animal protein has been linked to the development of endometrial, pancreatic, and prostate cancer.(37,38,39) Consuming too much protein may also put a strain on the kidneys, causing them to compensate by leaching calcium from the bones.(40)
+It’s very difficult not to get enough calories from protein when you eat a healthy diet; protein deficiency (also known as “kwashiorkor”) is very rare in the U.S. and is usually only a problem for people who live in famine-stricken countries.42

 What You Can Do